lboue/addons-development/chip_tool/DOCS.md

 - subscribe to Matter attributes and events;
 - test and troubleshoot Matter devices.

 The CHIP Tool itself is part of the Matter SDK.
 The Home Assistant app provides a convenient way to run it from your Home Assistant system.
-For a complete reference, see the Matter project's [Working with the CHIP Tool][chip_tool_guide] documentation.
+For a complete reference, see the Matter project's [Working with the CHIP Tool](https://project-chip.github.io/connectedhomeip-doc/development_controllers/chip-tool/chip_tool_guide.html) documentation.

 ## Installation